dlschwartz/2023aHIST630/participation.markdown

 * Each student will sign up to present an article during a class session

 ## Periodic Programming Assignments
-* These are listed in the [class schedule](../schedule) as "Programming Assignment due before class"
+* These are listed in the [class schedule](../schedule) as "Programming Assignment due before class."
+Doing this work before class is important for your ability to participate fully in class.